-When it comes to picture quality, a projector will give you a clear and crisp picture as the TV.
+When it comes to picture quality, a projector will give you a clear and crisp picture like the TV.
 You can watch a movie in HD quality or even show off those holiday photos by supersizing your screen.
 This double, triple or quadruple size of the projected image will serve as a cherry on the top.
 You will be able to immerse yourself in enjoying even the tiniest details.

-If a size is not your primary concern then probably most projectors and televisions satisfy the need for better image quality.
+If size is not your primary concern then probably most projectors and televisions satisfy the need for better image quality.
 The change from 720p/1080p to 4k does not appeal that much to the normal person.
 Some even think that there is only a slight difference between an SD and an HD image.

-With a compact projector sat on the coffee table just a few meters from the wall, there’s nothing to get in the way between you and the screen.
+With a compact projector sitting on the coffee table just a few meters from the wall, there’s nothing to get in the way between you and the screen.
 Hence, they are far better traveling companions for work and recreation than TVs.

 4: Shipping & Transportation